How to set achievable financial goals

 4) Invest in yourself

 Many Americans are struggling to save for retirement.
-In fact, the average American in his 60s has set aside just $172,0003—an amount that will provide a relatively low standard of living in retirement, even with Social Security and other forms of income.
+In fact, a Transamerica report shows the median amount Baby Boomers have set aside is $147,000—an amount that will provide a relatively low standard of living in retirement, even with Social Security and other forms of income.
 Start saving for retirement as soon as possible, so your money has more time to potentially grow.
 Think of it as investing in your future self.

 Take a look at how you’re planning for retirement to see if you’re maximizing your resources.
 Can you contribute more to your 401(k) at work?
 Have you considered an IRA?
 Remember, retirement plans often offer tax advantages.
 Taking time to research what options are available, and taking advantage of the ones that make sense for you, can make a big difference in the future.
-If you want more information, Merrill Edge has put together an overview about retirement planning.
+Learn more about retirement planning from Merrill Edge.

 Don’t let yourself off the hook